• Home

 • Salt and pepper

-While you heat the oven, line a large baking sheet with foil or parchment paper to make cleaning up easier once the vegetables are done cooking.
+While you preheat the oven, line a large baking sheet with foil or parchment paper to make cleaning up easier once the vegetables are done cooking.

 This is a side dish you can prepare and then let cook which makes it perfect for busy weeknight dinners or for holidays like Easter and Thanksgiving!

-Baby carrots and potatoes with roasted onions in a white serving dish
+Oven roasted carrots and potatoes in white serving bowl

 Roasted Carrots and Potatoes